acejump/AceJump/README.md

 For documentation on plugin development, see the [IntelliJ Platform SDK](http://www.jetbrains.org/intellij/sdk/docs/).

-If you enjoy using AceJump, you might also enjoy reading [the code](src/main/kotlin/org/acejump/label/Solver.kt).

 ## Release notes

 Please [see here](/CHANGES.md) for a detailed list of changes.